ivodeb/Project/README.md

 PotPlayer works fine, but is only for Windows, not Android.

 ## Hardest parts to implement
 Implementing and saving the bookmarks through sessions will likely be tough.
-Skipping/rewinding when pressing the bookmarks will also be hard to do.
+The additional features will also be hard to implement.

-## Additional information
-It was hard to choose a single project idea this far in advance.
-This is one of the more concrete ideas I could come up with before the deadline, I hope it will do for now.